 This project involves the development of capabilities that will allow scientists to obtain information about the conditions on early Earth (3.0 to 4.5 billion years ago) by performing chemical analyzes of crystals (minerals) that have survived since that time.
 When they grow, minerals incorporate trace concentrations of ions and gaseous molecules from the local environment.
 We are conducting experiments to calibrate the uptake of these “impurities” that we expect to serve as indicators of temperature, moisture, oxidation state and atmosphere composition.
 To date, our focus has been mainly on zircon (ZrSiO4), but we have recently turned our attention to quartz as well.

-Ce and Eu anomalies in zircon (ZrSiO4): indicators of oxygen fugacity and melt composition.
+Ce anomalies in zircon (ZrSiO4): indicators of oxygen fugacity and melt composition.
 The unique properties of zircon,

 Biosignature mimics – mass dependent carbon isotope fractionation.